YCIC

 In 2004, KEEN signed a lease with WA State Parks to build the center at Helen McCabe Memorial State Park, just five miles south of Ellensburg at the mouth of the Yakima River Canyon Scenic Byway.

-Over the last 23 years KEEN, a volunteer-led organization, has worked on restoring and improving recreation access at the park, completed feasibility studies, created a business plan, designed an education interpretive plan, and worked to secure funding for the center.
+Over the last 20 years KEEN, a volunteer-led organization, has worked on restoring and improving recreation access at the park, completed feasibility studies, created a business plan, designed an educational interpretive plan, and worked to secure funding for the center.

 In 2023, KEEN secured $518,000 in funding to make improvements to the park to specifically benefit our Pond to Pines camp program.
 These funds will allow us to build infrastructure including fencing and security, fluid-balance break areas, and camp facilities.